Kailash Surendranath: Nirma (1980s)

+Surendranath worked on several campaigns for Amul, including giving the iconic Amul Girl an animated on-screen avatar.
+These films were created in collaboration with Rahul da Cunha, continuing Amul's long-standing advertising legacy.

 Other advertisements

-Throughout his career, Surendranath directed advertisements for several major Indian brands, including Thums Up, Amul, Rasna, and Cinthol.
+Throughout his career, Surendranath directed advertisements for several major Indian brands.

-In 1978, he directed one of India's earliest celebrity-sports person commercials for Thums Up, featuring Sunil Gavaskar, Sandeep Patil, and Ravi Shastri.
-The ad included scenes of the cricketers interacting with the product as part of the storyline.

 National Integration Films

 Sita Aur Saleem (1970s)

 Surendranath directed Sita Aur Saleem, a national integration film produced for the Films Division of India.
 The film focused on social themes related to national unity and was recognized within film circles for its thematic emphasis on social issues.

-Torch of Freedom (1984)
+Spread the Light of Freedom (1984)

-Surendranath directed Torch of Freedom, also known as Freedom Run, the first in a trilogy of films promoting national unity.
-The film featured prominent Indian sports figures across the nation, including cricketers K Srikkanth, Mansoor Ali Khan Pataudi (Tiger Pataudi, who appeared with his daughter Soha Ali Khan), Kapil Dev, and Sunil Gavaskar.
-Athletes Milkha Singh, P.T.
-Usha, Shiny Abraham, and Adille Sumariwalla, as well as footballers PK Banerjee, Chuni Goswami, and Jarnail Singh, were also part of the cast.
-Other prominent sports figures included tennis players Ramanathan Krishnan and Ramesh Krishnan, swimmer Taranath Shenoy, billiards player Michael Ferreira, hockey players Balbir Singh and Mervyn Fernandis, basketball player Abbas Moontasir, and badminton player Prakash Padukone.
+Surendranath directed Spread the Light of Freedom, also known as Freedom Run, the first film in a trilogy conceived to promoting national unity.
+The film's cast featured prominent Indian sports personalities representing a wide range of disciplines and regions across India.

-The soundtrack, composed by Louis Banks, included a partial rendition of India’s national anthem.
+The film's soundtrack was composed by Louis Banks and included a partial rendition of India’s national anthem.
 This inclusion initially faced resistance from Doordarshan.
 However, then-Prime Minister Rajiv Gandhi approved its use.